 Regular Professional Phase Admission

-Please note that the PHARMCAS Application deadline for Fall 2018 has been changed to May 1, 2018**
+Please note that the PHARMCAS Application deadline for Fall 2019 is March 1, 2019

 Admission interviews begin in October.
 To ensure sufficient time for the application to be reviewed, the PharmCAS application should be submitted as early as possible, minimally 5-7 weeks prior to the application deadline.